robbiemu/aclarai/docs/arch/on-llm_interaction_strategy.md

 ## III.
 Agentic Workflows for Structured Data Generation

 aclarai's agents are designed as intelligent orchestrators that can reason, gather information using tools, and then provide structured data as their final output.
-This section details how agents achieve this, focusing on the `EntailmentAgent` (`sprint_7-Implement_entailment_evaluation.md`) as a concrete example.
+This section details how agents achieve this, focusing on the `EntailmentAgent` as a concrete example.

+**EntailmentAgent Overview:** The EntailmentAgent analyzes the logical relationship between claims (`(:Claim)` nodes) and their sources (`(:Block)` nodes), producing an `entailed_score` (float between 0.0 and 1.0) that indicates the degree of logical support the source provides for the claim.
+This score is stored both as a property on the `[:ORIGINATES_FROM]` relationship in Neo4j and as metadata in the Markdown Tier 1 files.
+The agent implements robust retry mechanisms and error handling, setting scores to `null` when evaluation fails after all retries.

 ### A. Developing Tools for Agents